intellihr/ux-design-engineer-brief/README.md

 This can be a style update or a reworking of a user journey, and can be specific to any device, application or even a demographic of user.

+We welcome enthusiastic opinions on emerging UX trends!

 ## Examples:
 - Document an irritating checkout process and present a better workflow.
 - Redesign (or create) a discovery interface in a data-intensive application whose search/filter features are lacking